Get an Actionable Customer Service Survey

 - After onboarding new customers: If you sell services or products that require onboarding, send a survey after the process to see how well you’re setting up your new customers for success.

-- On a recurring basis: for subscription services, send periodic surveys to track customers’ evolving needs.
+- On a recurring basis: For subscription services, send periodic surveys to track customers’ evolving needs.

 - After making major changes: If you’ve recently done an overhaul of your product or services, ask for feedback on how your customers view these changes.